 IF PASSENGERS ARE NOT IN DESIGNATED SEATING WHEN UNDERWAY THERE IS A RISK OF FALLING INSIDE THE BOAT OR OVERBOARD CAUSING SERIOUS INJUERY OR DEATH.

-Areas such as the bow step plate, the engine well, tube step ends should not be used as seating when the boat is underway.
+Areas such as the bow step plate, the engine well, tube step ends and buoyancy tubes should not be used as seating when the boat is underway.

 MEANS OF REBOARDING